dexter-git/nutanix-blueprints/readme.md

 This repository contains a selection of sample blueprints for use with Nutanix Calm.

+## Compatibility

+Unless otherwise specified, these blueprints have been created for use with CentOS 7 Linux VMs.
+There may be changes required before they can be used with other Linux distributions.

 ## Usage

 - Import blueprint from downloaded .json file
+- Configure credentials for your environment
 - Set the 'Image' setting on each blueprint service/VM
-- Configure credentials for your environment
+- Set the 'Network Adapters' setting on each blueprint service/VM
+- Set the 'Credential' setting on each blueprint service/VM
 - Ensure runtime variables are populated when running blueprints

 ## Support